Worker's House at Lower Laurel Iron Works

-The Worker's House at Lower Laurel Iron Works is an historic, American double house that is located in Newlin Township, Chester County, Pennsylvania.
+The Worker's House at Lower Laurel Iron Works is an historic double house in Newlin Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 Built circa 1870, this historic structure is a two-story, four-bay, frame, two-family dwelling with German siding, a gable roof, a full basement, and an attic.
 It also has a two-story, shed-roofed, rear addition and features a full-width front porch.
 It is the only remaining worker's house built by Hugh E. Steele and associated with the Lower Laurel Iron Works.

-It was added to the National Register of Historic Places in 1985.